 A line of disclaimer here-Please use the above with discretion.

 If you have been reading some of our stuff here, you know we are never a proponent of the default path.
-“Go to university because thats what everyone is doing” is a recipe for mid-life crisis.
+“Go to university because that’s what everyone is doing” is a recipe for mid-life crises.
 Kiasuism is usually not a very reliable guiding compass.
 To find yourself, the best way is to try different things.
 From there, you can figure out what interests you most.

 While it is important to look at employment data, it shouldn’t be the only basis for decision making.